 There are different solutions in use for connecting the pin to the joint.

-A common method is for the baseplate and U-pin to both have an 8mm internal thread, with the two parts being connected by a 8mm threaded stub.
+A common method is for the baseplate and U-pin to both have an 8mm internal thread, with the two parts being connected by an 8mm threaded stub.

-Another method if for the U-pin itself to have a male 10mm thread which screws directly into the joint.
+Another method is for the U-pin itself to have a male 10mm thread that screws directly into the joint.

 Baseplate Connection Method